zulip/zulip/help/mute-a-topic.md

 1. Tap the **Streams**
    (<img src="/static/images/help/mobile-hash-icon.svg" alt="hash" class="mobile-icon"/>)
-   tab in the upper left corner of the app.
+   tab at the bottom of the app.

 1. Select a stream containing topics you want to unmute.